genzyio/genzy/docs/docs/categories/genzy-container.md

   }
 }

-// Creating the Nimble
-const nimble = new Nimble().addLocalServices(UserService, AccountService);
+// Creating the GenzyContainer const container = new GenzyContainer().addLocalServices(UserService, AccountService);

-// Getting the services out of the Nimble. const { accountService } = nimble.getAllServices();
+// Getting the services out of the GenzyContainer. const { accountService } = nimble.getAllServices();
 ```